Kieft's War: Outcome

-The outcome is regarded as favourable to the Dutch since the colony's safety was eventually assured, and the siege of New Amsterdam was lifted, after a great offense which devasted the Indians.
+The outcome is regarded as favourable to the Dutch since the colony's safety was eventually assured, and the siege of New Amsterdam was lifted, after a great offense which devastated the Indians.
 However, the Indian attacks caused many settlers to return to Europe, The Dutch West India Company blamed Kieft for the war, and the dead settlers.
 They recalled Kieft to the Netherlands in 1647 to answer for his conduct, but he died in a shipwreck near Swansea, Wales.
 The company named Peter Stuyvesant as his successor, and he managed New Netherland until it was ceded to the English.